erthalion/papers/pgconfus2018/plan.md

 ## 3.4 Sign that you need to move to relation

+Split this slide to two - one when there is too much knowledge about a document structure in select itself (for this slide), and another is when there is too much knowledge in when part (it's for a separate slide with jsquery, wrap/unwrap etc).

 SELECT
     t_id AS id, t_created AS created,
     (CASE WHEN :minimal THEN t_tour::jsonb - 'shipments' ELSE t_tour END) AS tour